 Hello World

-You can test that your system is configured correctly by dispatching a minimal "hello world" script that runs on your remote Kubernetes cluster.
-You should save this file to a folder which is in a git repo or part of a Python project (Kubetorch will sync your code based on either a git root or finding a pyproject.toml / requirements.txt / similar).
+Test that your system is configured correctly by dispatching a minimal "hello world" script that runs on your remote Kubernetes cluster.
+You should save this file to a local folder inside a git repo or part of a Python project (Kubetorch will sync your code based on either a git root or finding a pyproject.toml / requirements.txt / similar).

 Run kt list via the Kubetorch CLI to view a list of all the services that have been dispatched to your cluster.
 You should see a service named helloworld.